MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/build-faq-using-flow-yammer-azure.md

 Now that you have done this once, replace the content with appropriate content for your organization.

-Thank you to Todd Snodgrass, Microsoft MVP, for developing this integration.
+Thank you to Todd Baginski, Microsoft MVP, for developing this integration.